lnguyenh/aoc-python/README.md

 # Advent of code in Python

 ## About
 OK, here we go again!

 After using AOC to learn Node.js and Go in 2020 and 2021, I decided to be a bit lazy and use Python :).
-I built a few helpers in 2022 and I am looking forward using them this year!
+I built a few helpers in 2022 and I am looking forward to using them this year!

 https://adventofcode.com